dropoff-co/com.dropoff.service.brawndo.client.js/README.md

 	brawndo.order.tip.delete('61AE-Ozd7-L12', function(error, data) {
 	});

+If you are trying to delete a tip on a manage client order as an enterprise client user, include the company_id in the argument parameters

+	brawndo.order.tip.delete({
+	  order_id : '61AE-Ozd7-L12',
+	  company_id : '1111111111111'
+	},
+	function(error, data) {
+	});

 ### Reading a tip <a id="tip_read"></a>

 Tip reading only requires the order id **(order_id)**.

 	brawndo.order.tip.read('61AE-Ozd7-L12', function(error, data) {
+	});

+If you are trying to read a tip on a manage client order as an enterprise client user, include the company_id in the argument parameters

+	brawndo.order.tip.read({
+	  order_id : '61AE-Ozd7-L12',
+	  company_id : '1111111111111'
+	},
+	function(error, data) {
 	});

 Example response: